 The ideal candidate for Xofigo will get all 6 treatments, preferably earlier, while bone health is still good (see this link).
 It has been found to work better on smaller tumors, so it is best used earlier rather than later (see this link).
 Because the combination of Xofigo and Zytiga caused excessive fractures and deaths (see this link), they can't be given simultaneously, at least not without a bone-preserving agent (like Zometa or Xgeva).
 Since a full cycle is completed in 24 weeks, taking Xofigo before Zytiga allows one to get the benefit of both in less time.

 We do not know enough about the natural history of PSMA yet.
 We don't know when the PSMA protein first appears on the tumor surface.
 It has been detected in "high risk" patients, and is more often associated with higher grade cancer and in men with higher PSAs (see this link and this one).
 It as been detected in up to 95% of metastases.
 PSMA-based PET scans (Ga-68-PSMA-11 or DCFPyL) are used to check for PSMA-avidity before treatment.
 Without significant PSMA, the radiopharmaceutical would have nothing to latch onto, and might cause toxicity with no cancer-killing benefit.
+This is called the "tumor sink effect" and was noted in this study and this one.

 A pilot test in South Africa suggests that Ac-225-PSMA-617 had good efficacy in patients who were not heavily pretreated, but their cancer was more progressed when treated.
 A trial with Lu-177-PSMA found that overall survival was 11 months in patients who had already had chemo (and were more progressed) and was 27 months in chemo-naive patients (who were also less progressed).
 Earlier seems to be better.